Venky2204/Multiplication_Table/README.md

 # Multiplication_Table
-Unlimited Time table generator up to 50 multiples.
+Unlimited multiplication table generator up to 50 multiples.
 This is done by using HTML,CSS, Javascript and Bootstrap.